emmpak/CV/README.md

 * Outperformed during my first year at KPMG, and was offered to relocate to London when I was not selected in the visa lottery.
 * Made the decision to switch careers in November and become a web developer (1500 hours of coding and counting).

-None of these achievement would have happened if it wasn't for my discipline and perseverance (grit), ability to accept change (adaptability), and motivation and self-awareness (EI).
+None of these achievements would have happened if it wasn't for my discipline and perseverance (grit), ability to accept change (adaptability), and motivation and self-awareness (EI).

 ## <a name='education'> Education </a>